lmanzo6/Fashion-Voting-App/ProductDesignDoc.md

 - The average person spends over $1,500 a year on new outfits to improve/update their fashion sense, but is it really worth it?
 When we ask our close friends/family about our outfits, they claim we look great, but is that the truth, or is it just what we want to hear?
 With our Fashion Voting app, young adult fashion enthusiasts are able to take their fashion to the next level by uploading photos of their outfits to gain a better sense of how their fashion style appeals to other users.
 Using this system, people will be able to receive feedback on their style and modify it accordingly.
 Discovering new fashion styles and connecting with the fashion community is the key that this app offers to improve our wardrobes.

 ### Other customer(s) or stakeholder(s)
-- Young adults
-- Fashion students
-- Fashion influencers
-- Fashion brands
-- Investors
+- Young adults, Fashion students, Fashion influencers, Fashion brands, and Investors

 ## Application type (web app, mobile, website, native client, …)